-Sempervivum, commonly known as Houseleeks or Hen and Chicks, are among the most popular succulents.
+Sempervivum, commonly known as Houseleeks or Hens and Chicks, are among the most popular succulents.
 They are exceptionally hardy plants and seem to thrive in cold and hot, low light or intense light.
 They are closely related to Echeveria, Kalanchoe, and Crassula, which all belong to the Crassulaceae family.
 There is a very wide variety of Sempervivum, and they are easily pressed into service as beautiful mixed-dish gardens.

 Light: Full sun.
 Perfect for a sunny window.

 Water: Water during the summer and spring, making sure drainage is immaculate.
 Reduce water in the winter to monthly.

 Temperature: Prefers average summer temps (65ºF/18ºC – 70ºF/21ºC).
 In winter, some varieties can withstand temperatures down to freezing.

 Soil: A well-drained succulent mix, with an ideal pH of around 6.0 (slightly acidic).

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.

 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
-They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
-After the mother plant flowers, it will naturally die, but by this time, the plant has likely produced many offsets that will continue to grow.
+They can be easily grown outdoors and in containers and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
+After the mother rosette flowers, it will naturally die, but by this time, it has likely produced many offsets that will continue to grow.
 These are excellent for cold windows.